 Rare was the day when kids our age visited, as none lived in Elk Coal.
-Sometimes cousins would drop by, or maybe the Kahne boys—for their mother, Pat Hunt, had grown up there.
+Sometimes cousins would drop by, or maybe the Kahne boys—for their mother, Pat Hunt, had grown up nearby.
 Two older kids, Billy and Dickie St. Clair, occasionally came by.
 They lived next door to my Kombol grandparents half a mile up the road.
 When Barry started school, Jeanmarie and I, a year and a day apart, became fast friends.

 Two hundred feet south of our home lay the Elk Coal gas station and grocery.
 It was a tiny clue this village was once something more than a name.
 Aileen (Pearson) Gregovich ran the store which served ice cream cones, had a penny candy counter, and carried basic canned and dry grocery goods.
 Behind the cash register, one caught glimpse of a bedroom filled with musical instruments.
 A decade later, I learned the young man who studied music in that room was Aileen’s son, Bob Estby, Enumclaw’s choir director.
 He too was a product of Selleck and Elk Coal.